mhagar/combine-mzml/README.md

 ```

 Each subcommand takes `--config PATH.toml` to override the built-in defaults,
-plus `-o/--output` to set the output filename and `--ms-levels 1,2` to
+plus `-o/--output` to set the output filename and `--ms-levels 1,2`
-restrict processing to particular MS levels.

 ## Configuration